 - Meet with the student to discuss initial intentions/plans to participate in an internship.

-- If it is the student’s first internship, encourage her/him to register on Handshake and attend the required internship information sessions offered by the Office of Internships: How to Receive Credit and Funding for Your Internship is required for all students planning to participate in an internship in Summer 2021 because things have changed!
+- If it is the student’s first internship, encourage her/him to register on Handshake and attend the required internship information sessions (currently offered as recorded sessions) by the Office of Internships: How to Receive Credit and Funding for Your Internship is required for all students planning to participate in an internship in Summer 2021 because things have changed!
 If this is a student’s first internship, additional sessions are required (Finding or Creating Your Ideal Internship and Applying for Internships).

 - Once the student has applied, interviewed, and been selected for a position, meet to work with the student to draft and revise the details of their summer internship experience, based on the written offer received from their internship site supervisor (the student should have brought the offer to our office for pre-approval and should be able to provide a copy for you at your request).
 If the site is not already known to you, familiarize yourself with the organization in a basic way.
 The student should be able to provide a copy of the offer required by the Internship Office, and should have started a draft of the internship proposal.
-The offer should include the following (an offer template for internship site supervisors is available here):
+The offer should include the following (an offer template for internship site supervisors is available here under Making an Offer):

 - name of the organization, the supervisor’s name, email, and phone